Unsupervised Local Discrimination for Medical Images: Experimental Results

-\subsubsection{Ablation experiments}
+6) Through comparing the results of Pd, Pd+mix, and Rd, we can see that our proposed evolutionary framework works well to obtain continuous improvements.
+Meanwhile, the effectiveness of hyperspace mixup (Pd+mix) is demonstrated by improving the mean DSC of patch discrimination by 0.46\% for color fundus tasks and 1.83\% for chest X-ray tasks.

-In this part, ablation experiments are implemented to make analysis of the influences of patch size (the setting of $(H_p,W_p)$), hypersphere mixup, cluster's number ($C$) and network parameters' complexity.
-We also investigate our method's ability of reducing the demand for labeled data.
+\subsubsection{Ablation Experiments}

-\textbf{Patch size:} The baseline is the patch discrimination with hypersphere mixup, and the patch size $(H_p,W_p)$ is respectively set as $(1,1)$, $(2,2)$, $(4,4)$, $(8,8)$ and $(16,16)$.
-The results are shown in the first part of Table. \ref{table:ablation experiments} and the mean DSC for different patch size is shown the Fig. \ref{fig:ablation-patch-size}.
-We can see that, the performance is rapidly improved when the patch size is changed from $(1, 1)$ to $(4, 4)$, which shows finer comparison will get a more powerful representation for downstream tasks.
-And the mean DSC changes slowly after patch size is larger than $(8, 8)$, and thus, we set $I=J=8$ in the following experiments.
+In this part, ablation experiments are implemented to analyze the influences of \textit{patch-out size} (the setting of $(H_p,W_p)$), \textit{cluster number (the setting of $C$)}, and \textit{network complexity}.
+We also investigate the ability to \textit{reduce the demand for labeled data} of our method.

-\textbf{Hypersphere mixup:} To show the influence of hypersphere mixup, we also carry out experiments based only on patch discrimination with varied patch sizes.
-The metric gap between corresponding patch discrimination and patch discrimination with hypersphere mixup, i.e., $DSC_{Pd+mix}-DSC_{Pd}$, is shown in the second part of Table. \ref{table:ablation experiments}.
-When focusing on the mean DSCs of color fundus and chest X-ray, we can find that the hypersphere mixup can improve the performance in most situations (9 out of 10), which shows that hypersphere mixup can enhance the generalization by constructing virtual training samples.
+\textbf{Patch-out size:} The model is trained by patch discrimination accompanied by hypersphere mixup, and the patch-out size $(H_p,W_p)$ is respectively set as $(1,1)$, $(2,2)$, $(4,4)$, $(8,8)$ and $(16,16)$.
+The mean DSC and the detailed DSC for different patch-out sizes are shown in Fig.~\ref{fig:ablation-patch-size}.
+We can see that:

-\textbf{Network parameters' complexity:} The encoder of VGG16, small VGG16 (similar as VGG16 but with a half channels) and tiny VGG16 (similar as VGG16 but with a quarter channels) are respectively utilized as the feature extractor for model from scratch and model based on Pd+mix.
-According to the results shown in Table. \ref{table:result with different network complexity}, we have the following observations: 1) For models trained from scratch, DSC values are unstable and the mean DSC even decreases when the model becomes more complicated, where overfitting could be the main challenge for model with random initialization when the data is not abundant.
-2) For models pre-trained based on patch discrimination, most tasks are stably improved, which shows that our method can effectively alleviate the overfitting and ensure backbone with more parameters with more powerful ability.
+1) The performance is rapidly improved when the patch-out size changes from $(1, 1)$ to $(8, 8)$, which shows the finer representation learned by comparing smaller patches is more generalized for downstream segmentation tasks.
+And the mean DSC changes slowly after the patch-out size is larger than $(8,8)$.
+Thus, we set $H_p=W_p=8$ in the following experiments.